metacpan/metacpan-cpan-extracted/distros/M/Monitoring-Sneck/README.md

 Lines starting with /\#/ are comments lines.

+Lines matching /^[Ee][Nn][Vv]\ [A-Za-z0-9\_]+\=/ are
+variables.
+Anything before the the /\=/ is used as the name with everything after being the value.

 Lines matching /^[A-Za-z0-9\_]+\=/ are variables.
 Anything before the the /\=/ is used as the name with everything after being the value.

 Lines matching /^[A-Za-z0-9\_]+\|/ are checks to run.
 Anything before the /\|/ is the name with everything after command to run.

 Any other sort of lines are considered an error.

-Variables in the checks are in the form of %%%varaible_name%%%.
+Variables in the checks are in the form of /%+varaible_name%+/.

 Variable names and check names may not be redefined once defined in the config.

-### EXAMPLE CONFIG
+## EXAMPLE CONFIG

 ```
-PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin
+    env PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin
     # this is a comment
-geom_foo|/usr/bin/env PATH=%%%PATH%%% /usr/local/libexec/nagios/check_geom mirror foo
+    GEOM_DEV=foo
+    geom_foo|/usr/local/libexec/nagios/check_geom mirror %GEOM_DEV%
     does_not_exist|/bin/this_will_error yup... that it will

     does_not_exist_2|/usr/bin/env /bin/this_will_also_error
 ```

-The first line creates a variable named path.
+The first line sets the %ENV variable PATH.

 The second is ignored as it is a comment.

+The third sets the variable GEOM_DEV to 'foo'

-The third creates a check named geom_foo that calls env with and sets the PATH to the the variable defined on line 1 and then calls check_geom_mirror.
+The fourth creates a check named geom_foo that calls check_geom_mirror with the variable supplied to it being the value specified by the variable GEOM_DEV.

-The fourth is a example of an error that will show what will happen when you call to a file that does not exist.
+The fith is a example of an error that will show what will happen when you call to a file that does not exit.

-The fifth line will be ignored as it is blank.
+The sixth line will be ignored as it is blank.

-The sixth is a example of another command erroring.
+The seventh is a example of another command erroring.

 When you run it, you will notice that errors for lines 4 and 5 are printed to STDERR.
 For this reason you should use '2> /dev/null' when calling it from snmpd or '2> /dev/null > /dev/null' when calling from cron.

 ## USAGE